Debarati93/PwCDigital/pwcdigital/ReadMe.md

 2. Build the project to download thee maven dependencies for the project.

-3. Execute the CucumberRunner.java file under src/test/java/runner file to execute the existing feature files.
+3. Execute the CucumberRunner.java file under src/test/java/runner file to execute the existing feature files.@Sanity and @Regression tags are used in the CucumberRunner.java file.

 4. Check the test-output folder for the spark and html report.